annaquainliu/operational-semantics-derivation/README.md

 **All definitions must be assigned one expression, and expressions can consist of nested expressions**.

-For the scope of this project, this program allows users to create Impcore expressions and define variables, but does not allow users to define functions *(yet!)*.

 Due to the recursive nature of Impcore's syntax, operational semantic derivations can create a recursive 'math expression' that explains the behavior of an Impcore expression.
 This program takes in an Impcore expression, and outputs the derivation in Latex syntax.

 ### Impcore Environments